Different government agencies are responsible for monitoring and regulating the safety of different types of products.

 - Gas Technical Regulators Committee - safety information about gas appliances in your state or territory

-- Department of Infrastructure, Regional Development and Cities - safety information about motor vehicles
+- The Department of Infrastructure, Transport, Regional Development and Communications - safety information about road vehicles

 Note: The ACCC and the Department of Infrastructure, Transport, Regional Development and Communications have signed a memorandum of understanding, to apply from 1 July 2021.